Kevin Smith (musician): Musical education and influences

 He attended Thornwood High School, then Kishwaukee College and Northern Illinois University.
 Kevin's musical influences are Maurice Ravel, Clarence Wheeler, Chuck Mangione, Quincy Jones, Leonard Bernstein, James Brown, George Clinton, The Beatles, as well as the television shows Hee Haw, The Ed Sullivan Show, Hollywood Palace, The Gary Moore Show, and Jubilee Showcase.

-Kevin's musical style is considered eclectic.
+His musical style is considered eclectic.
 Having been exposed to so many differing genres and styles, he likes to (when possible) mix it up stylistically.
 Most of the projects he has worked on are R&B oriented, but he appreciates the sophisticated harmonies of gospel, nice string arrangements and "rocked out" guitars whenever possible.
-The aspect of music Kevin likes best is the ability to express emotions vocally or instrumentally.
+The aspect of music Smith prefers is the ability to express emotions vocally or instrumentally.
 He has a background in sound design and likes to employ sound effects as well as music to convey a feeling.

 Early career

 Smith's father managed a band that Kevin and his sister and brother performed in.
 They did gigs all over the Chicago area playing clubs and private parties during high school years.
 Out of this musical family, Kevin was the only one that decided to go professional.